Lucevar/npc-outfit-diversity/README.md

 - Removed the barrels of scarves from cells
 - Distributed to NPCs
 *  [**More Argonian Hair**](https://www.nexusmods.com/morrowind/mods/43133) by ashiraniir
-- Unchanged from original.
+- Unchanged from original, except to distribute to more NPCs
 * [**Dim's Khajiit Head and Hair Pack**](https://www.nexusmods.com/morrowind/mods/51977) by DimNussens
-- TODO: distribute to NPCs
+- Distributed to a number of NPCs
 * [**Armored Robes Compilation and NPC changes**](https://www.nexusmods.com/morrowind/mods/44096) by Aoimevelho
 - Kept mabrigash and ordinator changes
 - Kept 90% of the armored robe distributions